Sustainability at SEIA

 - Competed in the “Joulebug Challenge” – an office sustainability challenge – against our colleagues at AWEA.
 The competition allowed staff to track and record how they live sustainably each day and encouraged them to make better environmental decisions both at work and at home.

-- Transitioned the office coffee system from single serve plastic pods to a drip coffee carafe system, which eliminates waste from plastic pods and allows us to compost our coffee grinds and paper filter.
+- Transitioned the office coffee system away from single serve plastic pods to a system that allows us to compost our coffee grinds.

-- Conducting a procurement assessment to understand the organization’s purchasing habits, then use this information to find more sustainable options that are both cost-effective and popular with staff.
+- Conducted a procurement assessment to understand the organization’s purchasing habits, then used this information to find more sustainable options that are both cost-effective and popular with staff.

 - SEIA staff is diverting food scraps and other organic matter from reaching landfills by hiring Veteran Compost to compost these items.